yumaikas/blogserv/README.md

 1- Make sure that you have Sqlite3 and golang installed.

-2- Run `go get github.com/yumaikas/blogserv`, `go get github.com/yumaikas/die` (provides a post adding command line command, currenty the only way to add an article without editing the db file)
+2- Run `go get github.com/yumaikas/blogserv` and `go get github.com/yumaikas/die`

 3- Create a config file with the following form: